-The Reformation, with the exclusion of the hierarchy and the rejection of special acts of worship, was forced to abolish a part of the liturgical vestments and official insignia.
+The Protestant Reformation, with the exclusion of the hierarchy and the rejection of special acts of worship, was forced to abolish a part of the liturgical vestments and official insignia.
 While there was no need of a complete break with the past, this step was taken by enthusiasts whenever they were able to accomplish it, and the Reformed Church also pursued the same way more or less radically.

-In 1523 Zwingli, in his Auslegung and Grund der Sehluss reden, gave it as his judgment that cowl, cross, surplice, tonsure are not "neither good nor bad," but only "bad," so he abolished them as soon as possible.
-Luther, on the other hand, saw in these externals things indifferent in themselves, and not only in his time but long after, the mass vestment was still used.
+In 1523 Ulrich Zwingli, in his Auslegung and Grund der Sehluss reden, gave it as his judgment that cowl, cross, surplice, tonsure are not "neither good nor bad," but only "bad," so he abolished them as soon as possible.
+Martin Luther, on the other hand, saw in these externals things indifferent in themselves, and not only in his time but long after, the mass vestment was still used.
 The Interim gave the usage new support and procured for it a wider spread.

 However, the general trend of development was in another direction, and in fact it took up the gown worn by the middle classes: a full mantle covering the whole body, which varied in material, color, and cut according to rank and fashion.
 Luther preached for the first time in the black gown of the scholars on the afternoon of October 9, 1524.
 In the altar picture by Lucas Cranach in the Stadtkirche at Wittenberg he is represented wearing it in the pulpit.
-Calvin and Zwingli also performed their functions wearing the gown.
+John Calvin and Zwingli also performed their functions wearing the gown.

 With the gown went the biretta, which had driven out the hat in the dress of the burghers and appears in a great variety of forms.
 The clergy wear it as a rule in the form of a rich low cap, which stayed on the head by means of a stiff lower projection and was sometimes also provided with an upturned brim.